ThomasQuinnKelly/bip-reference-person/docs/exception-handling.md

 	* `BipException` or sub-class only if additional actions or decisions are required in order to resume execution.
 	* `BipPartnerException` for exceptions raised due to interaction with external or inter-service services.
 - The service impl *may* need to capture checked exceptions thrown from client operations and take specific actions or convert them.
 It should be rare that a service would need to catch runtime exceptions.
-- The service helper (e.g. `PersonPartnerHelper`) *may* need to catch non-BIP partner exceptions, and and convert them to and appropriate BIP exception type.
+- The service helper (e.g. `PersonPartnerHelper`) *may* need to catch non-BIP partner exceptions, and convert them to and appropriate BIP exception type.

 ### Client Patterns